wb14123/blog/jekyll/_posts/2025-08-13-Why-Consensus-Shortcuts-Fail.markdown

 }
 ```

-As described above for the non-Byzantine model, a process may pause for arbitrary long.
+As described above for the non-Byzantine model, a process may pause for arbitrarily long.
 So if the process is paused after `is_leader()` returns true, in order for the system to still be available, another leader should be elected.
 But when the old leader resumes and comes back, it thinks it's still the leader since from its perspective, it just checked that.
 You can add more checks before `do_something()`, like checking the time passed since `is_leader()` and so on, but the pause can always happen after all the checks and just before `do_something()`.

 Not only can process pauses cause issues.
-If you are doing any network requests in `do_something`, because of network latency, when the requests reach to the other node, a new node may be elected as a leader by then.
+If you are doing any network requests in `do_something`, because of network latency, when the requests reach the other node, a new node may be elected as a leader by then.

 This is not only something that can happen in theory.
 Some languages have built-in GC that are known to have long GC pauses under some scenarios.
 And the operating system can also be too busy to schedule the process back to the CPU.
 If the process is running in a virtual machine, the host can also pause the virtual machine.
 To try to resolve it, some systems delay the new leader election when the old one loses contact, in the hope that the process pause or the network delay would be over by then.
 However, there is really no guarantee of the length of a process pause.
 So the delay of leader election only makes the possibility smaller, but not zero.